bellons91/personal-notes/azure/azure-storage-account/azure-blob-storage.md

 Objects can be accessed via HTTP or HTTPS, given that every object can be referenced using a specific URL.

-**An [[azure-storage-account-scripts2]] is the top-level container** for all of your Azure Blob storage.
+**An [[azure-storage-account-scripts]] is the top-level container** for all of your Azure Blob storage.
 The storage account provides a unique namespace for your Azure Storage data.

 This service provides a list of endpoints available at  https://{storage-account-name}.blob.core.windows.net